Auto-Renewal of Fixed Deposit

-The renewal of fixed deposits comes with certain benefits like:
+The renewal of fixed deposits has certain benefits:

-You can continue saving funds.
-Continually depositing a certain amount will prevent unnecessary spending, ensuring wealth creation doesn’t stop.
+- You can continue saving funds.
+Continually depositing a certain amount will prevent unnecessary spending, ensuring wealth creation.

-As highlighted already, there are two ways of renewing FDs – automatic and manual.
+There are two ways of renewing the FDs – automatic and manual.
 Let us understand how both approaches work.

-Auto-renewal of a FD can only be done if you give standing instructions to the bank or the Non-banking Financial Company (NBFC).
-Moreover, you can choose auto-renewal when opening the account or anytime during the tenure.
+Auto-renewal of an FD can only be done if you give standing instructions to the bank or the Non-banking Financial Company (NBFC).
+You can choose auto-renewal while opening the account or anytime during the tenure.
 The bank will renew the deposit account the day your term ends with the same tenure as before.
 However, prevailing interest rates at the time of renewal will apply.

-Besides the auto-renewal of the FD, you have a choice to renew your account yourself.
+Besides the auto-renewal of the FD, you have a choice to renew your account at your ease.
 Banks provide offline and online services to do so.
 You can consider either of them at your convenience.

 The steps to renew your fixed deposit account offline are as follows:

-Step 4.
-Submit your deposit certificate with a filled application form and provide additional documents (passbook etc.) if asked.
+- Submit your deposit certificate with a filled application form and provide additional documents (passbook, etc.) if required.

 Once the process is completed, the bank will give you a new deposit certificate.